Cozy Peach Kitchen

 You can immersion blend half of the soup for a thicker consistency.
 If it's still not thick enough you blend in a drained can of black beans.

-Yes, this freezes really well for up to 3 months.
-Let the soup cool to room temp before transferring to freezer safe containers.
+• How to freeze: Black bean soup freezes well for up to 3 months.
+Let the soup cool to room temp before transferring to freezer-safe containers or quart-sized mason jars.
 Leave at least half an inch of space at the top of each container.

 Looking for similar recipes?

-Close up of black bean soup in a gray bowl topped with cilantro, sour cream and a lime wedge
+Close up of black bean soup in a green bowl with a lime wedge and shredded cheese.

 5 from 3 votes